Editing Report Filters

 How Filters are Applied

-Note the "AND" at the top of the section.
+Note the "AND" at the top of the Filters section in the screenshot above.
 The report will only return data that meets the conditions in all the filters -- in this example, only cases that have a Date Closed in the current year AND have Disposition set to Closed AND have Close Reason set to A or B.

 Some filters, like the Close Reason example above, allow you to select multiple values.
 Multiple values *within* a filter will return results if either (or any) of the conditions are met.
 In the example, the report would return a case if the Close Reason was either A or B.